 1 min read

-What we’ve seen so far are some of the most important personal actions anyone can take to better protect their data and the data other people might be sharing with them.
+What we’ve seen so far are some of the most important personal actions anyone can take to better protect their data and the data other people are sharing with them.

 But here’s the thing: Security and privacy are only as strong as their weakest link, and can therefore only be really tackled if you approach them as a team sport.